Skip to main content

 • Action 10: completed.

-Action 2: KM to send diary markers for proposed future LOWG dates, as previously agreed with CW (up to June 2023).
+Action 2: diary markers to be sent out for proposed future LOWG dates, as previously agreed (up to June 2023)

 Review LOWG workplan and timeline

-CW set the scene for the groups workplan and shared a one drive link for all members to be able to access, view and update relevant documentation so all are working from the same documents.
+An overview of the Group’s workplan was provided, and a shared OneDrive link was circulated for all members to be able to access, view and update relevant documentation so all are working from the same documents.

 Action 3: all members to bookmark SharePoint link to LOWG documentation.